seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 }
 ```
-Your going to need the P/Invoke definitions(top of the line rest of your code) and you need the MidiOutCaps class(if you don't know what a class is pls redo the tutorials I made.
-You can follow the website that I linked to earlier but its cucial to understand how MIDI works first to make sure that this project won;t be so heard
+Your going to need the P/Invoke definitions(top of the line rest of your code) and you need the MidiOutCaps class(if you don't know what a class is pls redo the tutorials I made).
+You can follow the website that I linked to earlier but its cucial to understand how MIDI works first to make sure that this project won't be so hard.
+The tutorial above

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real